zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Reza says that the operating system has been “compl etely revamped.”
 The verb “to revamp” (revamp) means to redo and revise somet hing, usually to improve it.
 A company might revamp its website – it might chang e its website and improve it.
 Usually when you revamp something, you’re making ma jor or large changes to something.

 Vanessa is not happy with this new operating system .
 She says, “I had the old operating system customized with special settings.”
 “To customize” (customize) means to design or create something so that it is p articularly useful for one person or for one sort of thing.
-“To customize your  computer” would be to change your computer in such a way that it works exactly t he way you want it to work.
+“To customize your  computer” would be to change your computer in such a way that it works exactly the way you want it to work.
 Another person might make it work a different way a nd might customize it to his or her particular preferences.

 The “settings” (settings) of a computer program are  the features that are adjusted or can be changed by the individual user.
 So, for e xample, if you have a tablet, such as the Kindle or an iPad, you might – when you  get old like me – want to adjust the size of the letters so that the letters are bigger and are easier to read.
 This is one of the settings that you can change on a tablet.
-Settings are used in many different kinds of computer programs so that y ou can change things so that the computer program works in the way you want it t o work.
+Settings are used in many different kinds of computer programs so that y ou can change things so that the computer program works in the way you want it to work.

 Reza says, “Well, those settings are gone.
 You’ll h ave to start over.”
 The phrasal verb “to start over” means to begin again – to do s omething from the beginning, if you will.
 If someone is telling you a story, and yo u don’t really understand the story and you want the person to begin at the begin ning once more, you could say to the person, “Could you start over?”
 Could yo u tell me the story from the beginning?
 Reza is telling Vanessa that she’ll have  to start over when it comes to customizing the settings of her favorite computer a pplications.